mission and background

 What does a typical coaching/editing package look like?

 Many clients opt to work with me initially for a 3-4 month block.
-This includes: an initial coaching call and brainstorming/goal-setting session; then, each month or two you send me a pre-agreed number of pages and I offer you developmental and/or copyedits, depending on what stage your work is in.
-You might also opt to receive weekly email check-ins or prompts, to meet over zoom each month for a coaching call, or to simply bookend your package with one final call, at which time we can decide to renew our contract if desired.
-Altogether this will equal 10+ hours of my time, at my discounted package rate.
+This can include: an initial coaching call and brainstorming/goal-setting session; then, each month or so you send me a pre-agreed number of pages and I offer you global big picture feedback and line edits, depending on what stage your work is in.
+You might also opt to receive regular email check-ins or prompts, to meet over zoom each month for a coaching call, or to simply bookend your package with one final call, at which time we can decide to renew our contract if desired.
+Altogether this will equal 10+ hours of my time, at my discounted package rate, for $1500 (paid in 2 installments).

 What if I’m not ready for a full package?
 Do you offer feedback on individual pieces or one-time calls?
 What is your hourly rate?

 While I prefer to work with writers who would like to sign up for a 3-month or more coaching/editing package, or to edit book-length manuscripts, I am open to offering one-time sessions or providing feedback on individual essays, memoir, or other forms of creative nonfiction.
-My editing hourly rate is $160 an hour; zoom coaching is $180, or feel free to ask about a limited number of sliding scale slots.
+My editing hourly rate is $160 an hour; zoom coaching is $180, or feel free to ask about a limited number of sliding scale slots, for which I can typically offer 1/3 off.

 How does coaching differ from editing?